-We operate our own retail brand, Shaofaner, which sells packaged foods through online and offline channels.
-The operating results of Shaofaner are included in our e-commerce business operating segment.
+We operated a retail brand, Shaofaner, to sell packaged foods through online and offline channels until August 2024.
+The operating results of Shaofaner were included in our e-commerce business operating segment.

 The Company has two reportable segments: KFC and Pizza Hut.
 Our non-reportable operating segments, including the operations of Lavazza, Huang Ji Huang, Little Sheep and Taco Bell, our delivery operating segment and our e-commerce business, are combined and referred to as All Other Segments, as these operating segments are insignificant both individually and in the aggregate.
 Additional details on our segment reporting are included in Note 13.